huggingface/hub-docs/docs/hub/datasets-viewer.md

 ### Programmatic access

 You can also access the list of Parquet files programmatically using the [Hub API](./api#get-apidatasetsrepoidparquet); for example, endpoint [`https://huggingface.co/api/datasets/nyu-mll/glue/parquet`](https://huggingface.co/api/datasets/nyu-mll/glue/parquet) lists the parquet files of the `nyu-mll/glue` dataset.

+We also have a specific documentation about the [Dataset Viewer API](https://huggingface.co/docs/dataset-viewer), which you can call directly.
+That API lets you access the contents, metadata and basic statistics of all Hugging Face Hub datasets, and powers the Dataset viewer frontend.

 ## Dataset preview